kriber82/AdventOfCraft2024/exercise/kotlin/day05/thoughts.md

 # Advent of Craft 2024 - Day 5

+## TL;DR - Thoughts after the session
+- Keep test list from Canon TDD! - very valuable.
+Helps to:
+  - Keep the risk (and fear) of forgetting cases at bay
+  - Stay focus on the task at hand
+- Keeping changesets small worked out well, despite not following the "3 laws of TDD"
+- Using a whole number as input for EIDs initially (despite having a bad feeling of complicating things) was not a good choice
+  - I still consider driving the interface from the tests a great idea in general
+  - Disregarding my gut feeling about implications on the implementation was not a good idea (in the context of this exercise)
+    - The exercise does not have realistic amounts and complexity of using code, which would make prioritizing simplicity of usage more sensible
+- Validation exercise was surprisingly hard, as each EID representation I could think of had impactful drawbacks
+  - Was I overthinking? -> maybe try again later, without elaborate data structures
+  - !
+TODO maybe try again later, with most of the validation happening on construction of the EID and its components
+  - Realized, I don't have much validation experience.
+Should probably read about and practice this a little more.
+- Some of the fuzzed tests discovered interesting cases
+  - How much fuzzing / property based testing is sensible?
+  - Is there a good heuristic for finding good candidates for selective fuzzing?
+  - Is my approach of only being defensive on public APIs still valid with today's increased awareness for security?
+- Github copilot was a small efficiency boost, but didn't surprise me as much as GPT did
+  - nice that it helps reduce typing with good autocompletion suggestions in many cases
+  - much more helpful than IDEA's AI assistant - seems to have way more context
+  - stressfull, that it triggers when indenting lists
+  - Did not find a good way to use it as efficiently as GPT for high-level refactorings

 ## Before implementing

 - Skimmed through the Canon TDD article, but never read it fully and never tried -> love the opportunity